 When the eardrum vibrates, it moves three tiny bones in your middle ear.
 The middle ear is a small air-filled space between the eardrum and the inner ear.
 These bones form a chain and are called the hammer (or malleus), anvil (or incus), and stirrup (or stapes).
 The movement of these bones transmits and amplifies the sound waves toward the inner ear.

 The third bone in the chain, the stapes, interfaces with fluid which fills the hearing portion of the inner ear – the cochlea.
 The cochlea is lined with cells that have thousands of tiny hairs on their surfaces.
 As the fluid wave travels through the cochlea, it causes the tiny hairs to move.
 The hairs change the mechanical wave into nerve signals.
 The nerve signals are then transmitted to your brain, which interprets the sound.

-- Let friends and family know about your hearing loss and ask them to speak slowly and more clearly
+- Inform others about your hearing loss then request they speak slowly and more clearly

-- Develop the habit of wearing earplugs when you know you will be exposed to noise for a long time
+- Develop the habit of wearing earplugs when exposed to loud noises

 - Types Of Hearing Loss

 - Causes Of Hearing Loss